aloksh85/CarND-LaneLines-P1/README.md

           if x-coordinate of point1 < 0.5* width_image
             add point1 to list2
           if x-coordinate of point2 < 0.5* width_image
-            add point2 to list2```
+            add point2 to list2
         Fit a polynomial of 1-degree to list1 and list2 using numpy's polyfit Using the polynomial co-efficients, find coordinates of two end points of lane lines

- The results of running on test images are available below:
+Some results of running on test images are available below:

-![alt text][image1]
+![SolidWhiteCurve][image1]
+![SolidYellowCurve][image2]

 ### 2. Identify potential shortcomings with your current pipeline